fivetran/dbt_recharge_source/README.md

     <a alt="PRs">
         <img src="https://img.shields.io/badge/Contributions-welcome-blueviolet" /></a>
 </p>

-# Recharge Source dbt package
+# Recharge Source dbt package ([Docs](https://fivetran.github.io/dbt_recharge_source/))
 # 📣 What does this dbt package do?
 - Materializes [Recharge staging tables](https://fivetran.github.io/dbt_recharge_source/#!/overview/recharge_source/models/?g_v=1&g_e=seeds), which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/recharge#schemainformation).
 These staging tables clean, test, and prepare your Recharge data from [Fivetran's connector](https://fivetran.com/docs/applications/recharge) for analysis by doing the following:
   - Name columns for consistency across all packages and easier analysis
   - Adds freshness tests to source data
   - Adds column-level testing where applicable.
 For example,  all primary keys are tested for uniqueness and non-null values.
-- Generates a comprehensive data dictionary of your Recharge data.
+- Generates a comprehensive data dictionary of your Recharge data through the [dbt docs site](https://fivetran.github.io/dbt_recharge_source/).
-- These tables are designed to work simultaneously with our Recharge transformation package.
+- These tables are designed to work simultaneously with our [Recharge transformation package](https://github.com/fivetran/dbt_recharge).

 # 🎯 How do I use the dbt package?
 ## Step 1: Prerequisites